mrayson/suntans_tutorial/README.md

 - Download these examples: `git clone https://github.com/mrayson/suntans_tutorial.git`
 - Navigate to the `tidal_front` example: `cd suntans_tutorial/tidal_front`
 - Edit the Makefile.
 Point the first line to the `suntans/main` folder
+- Edit the `tidal_front.sh` and point the `SUNTANSHOME` variable to the path where your code lives.
+- Run the example: `make test`

+## Inspect the results

 ---